 This broch is certainly less complete than is Borrafiach, but a big passageway below the tumbled stonework makes an interesting diversion for those of us fascinated with such things.
 It is amazing to touch stones that were placed there carefully so very long ago.

 At the end of the track, at NG239658, there is a much less ancient ruin, that of Unish House.
 This was a big domestic building, probably the house of a tenant farmer.
 It dates from the early 1600s and is surrounded by various ruined steadings and outbuildings.
 There would have been a sizeable community here once.
 It's a nice spot, with great views, but so exposed that in bad weather the wind must have been a nightmare.

 Having run out of track, you can now choose your own way to the point.
 I favour heading north from Unish, picking out the easiest line to walk over the rough ground, and then tending to the right to pick up the coast before reaching the lighthouse.
 Out there is some wonderful rocky shoreline and an interesting old jetty.

 The lighthouse itself offers a good picnic spot.
 The big CalMac ferry between Uig and Lochmaddy passes very close to the point, so if you time it right you'll have people to exchange waves with while you eat!
-A good way back is to follow the cliffs and stacks of the west coast of the point almost all the way back.
+A good return route is to follow the cliffs and stacks of the west coast of the point almost the whole way back.
 The going is surprisingly good - in fact it is easier than the track when the ground is wet.
 When you reach the big inlet at Rubha Dubh (NG227621), follow the fence inland to regain the track and follow it back southwards to the starting point.